Meet the Executive Team

-I have been at Lauriston as the Head of Junior School for the past two and a half years.
+I have been at Lauriston as the Head of Junior School for the past five years.
 Prior to this I held roles as Head of Junior School at Shelford Girls’ Grammar and Head of Science and Technology at Caulfield Grammar School’s Malvern campus.
 I made the switch to teaching after a short nursing career.

 I hold a Bachelor of Teaching, Post Graduate Diploma in Information and Communication Technology, and a Master of School Leadership.
 Always keen to further develop my skills as well as those of my fellow teachers, I have recently attended professional development focused on effective classroom observation, using ICT in education, and curriculum design and mapping.

-I have three adult sons, a beautiful granddaughter and another grandchild on the way.
+I have three adult sons, three beautiful granddaughters.
 In my spare time I love being with my family, reading, music, exercise, and spending time in the ‘paddocks’ at our place on the Peninsula.

 Deputy Principal/Head of Senior School

 I have been teaching for more years than I can remember, luckily I love being a teacher!
 I believe that teaching keeps you young as well as being the most important job in society – we get to shape the next generation.